satra/NiPyPe-Paper/nipype_paper.rst

 setting any input its type is verified to avoid errors during the execution.

-To connect two nodes a Workflow has to be created. connect() method of Workflow allows to specify which outputs of which Nodes should be connected to which inputs of which Nodes (see Listing 2).
+To connect two nodes a Workflow has to be created. connect() method of a Workflow allows to specify which outputs of which Nodes should be connected to which inputs of which Nodes (see Listing 2).
 By connecting realigned\_files output of realign to in\_files input of Smooth we have